sophieF1/csv-uploader/README.md

 React web app that allows you to upload and parse CSV files and display in a table format.

+CSV Files are required to be uploaded in the format found in `src/test/fixture.csv`

+An example of a file containing invalid data can be found in `src/test/fixtureWithNullValues.csv`

 ## Available Scripts

-In the project directory, you can run:
+In the project directory, to start and run:

+### `npm install`

 ### `npm start`